na-na-hi/renget/archive/mdeg.md

-https://boards.4channel.org/x/mdeg
+-> **DISCLAIMER: I AM NOT, NOR HAVE I EVER CLAIMED TO BE, AN EXPERT ON QUANTUM PHYSICS OR METAPHYSICS**<- https://boards.4channel.org/x/mdeg
 An explanation by Professor Turo (4chan tripcode: !!1ulnC0Yj8gx) [TOC]
 # What is MDEG?
 MDEG stands for Mass Divergence Effect/Event General.
 It is a thread on /x/ for discussion of the Mass Divergence Effect and the impending Mass Divergence Event.
 ## What is the Mass Divergence Effect?